 Where the law requires this, copies of documents you provide to us to prove your age or identity for example your passport / driver's licence.
 This is likely to include details of your full name, address, date of birth and a facial image, gender and nationality.
 All such provided data is not stored by us and is deleted after we have used it only for this legally required purpose.

-Details of your visits to our websites or apps, and which site you came from to ours.
+Details of your visits to our websites or apps by way of an IP address.

 Of course, it’s always your choice whether you share such personal data with us.

-We want to give you the best possible experience of dealing with ZDHC.
+We want to give you the best possible experience of dealing with the ZDHC Group.
 One way to achieve that is to create the richest picture we can of you by combining the data we have on you.
-We then use this to offer you opportunities to collaborate that are most likely to interest you.
-For example, perhaps you don’t want to commit to becoming a ZDHC Contributor, but would like to engage in the ZDHC Gateway or perhaps you could become a ZDHC Accredited Training Provider.
+We then use this to offer you opportunities to engage and/or collaborate that are most likely to interest you.
+For example, perhaps you don’t want to become a ZDHC Contributor, and would rather engage in the ZDHC Gateway or perhaps become a ZDHC Accredited Training Provider or another third party approved solution/services provider for implementation activities.
 By gathering a certain amount of information, we can communicate and engage with you more effectively.
 The data privacy law allows this as part of our legitimate interest in understanding our stakeholders and providing the highest levels of service.

 Here are some more specific information on how we’ll use your personal data and why: